aigora/twA109-alejandro-hugo-jacob/Entrega final 17 mayo (código y documentación)/Brain-master/README.md

 ### SOFTWARE SERIAL
 Past versions of this library relied on a separate branch implementing support for NewSoftSerial.
 Improvements to both the bundled SoftwareSerial library and the underlying class hierarchy in Arduino 1.0 has allowed a single version of the Brain library to cover both use cases.
 Please **do not use** the old [softserial](https://github.com/kitschpatrol/Brain/tree/softserial) branch of this library!
 Please see

-### EXAMPLES
-Three examples are provided with the library:

-- `BrainBlinker.ino` blinks an LED faster as your "attention" value increases.
-- `BrainSerialTest.ino` prints out a CSV of brain data over serial.
-- `BrainSoftSerialTest.ino` reads brain data over SoftwareSerial and prints a CSV over hardware serial.

 ### INSTALLATION
 There are two ways to install the library: